 6 Anavar Side Effects & How to Combat Them

-Anavar (Oxandrolone) is one of the most popular anabolic steroids in the world, thanks to its ability to add lean muscle mass, whilst simultaneously stripping subcutaneous and visceral fat.
+Anavar (Oxandrolone) is one of the most popular anabolic steroids in the world, thanks to its ability to add lean muscle mass while simultaneously stripping subcutaneous and visceral fat.

-Furthermore, Anavar’s effects on muscular strength are often understated, with it being a staple compound in many powerlifters’ pre-competition stacks.
+Furthermore, in our experience treating various professional strongmen and powerlifters, Anavar’s effects on muscular strength are often understated.
+Thus, it is regularly a staple compound in many powerlifters’ pre-competition stacks.

-Men take Anavar to become leaner, fuller, stronger and bigger.
-Women take Anavar for the same reasons; however, it is arguably more coveted by females, due to it being one of the few steroids that do not cause masculinization (in moderate dosages).
+Our male patients take Anavar to become leaner, fuller, stronger, and bigger.
+Our female patients take Anavar for the same reasons; however, it is arguably more coveted by women due to it being one of the few steroids that do not cause masculinization (in moderate dosages).

-Anavar’s popularity doesn’t just stem from the compound’s positive effect on body composition, but also due to its safety profile.
+Anavar’s popularity doesn’t just stem from the compound’s positive effect on body composition but also from its safety profile.

 However, bodybuilders are known to purchase Anavar illegally via the black market, presenting greater risks, with doctors only issuing prescriptions for patients suffering from cachexia (2) or osteoporosis (3).

 Thus, Anavar’s side effects can be more pronounced when purchasing non-pharmaceutical products due to a lack of regulation and safety measures when formulating oxandrolone.
 Bodybuilders are also known to take high dosages (above the therapeutic threshold) without the supervision of a doctor.